-I had the pleasure of being invited our by one of the Cambridge Curry Crew's regulars for a meal at his local Indian restaurant in the village of Sutton.
-Just a couple of miles out from Ely, the village of Sutton is quite small yet is lucky enough to have its very own Indian restaurant.
+I had the pleasure of being invited out for a curry by one of our Cambridge Curry Crew's regulars in the fine village of Sutton recently.
+Located just a couple of miles out from Ely, the village is quite small yet is lucky enough to have its very own Indian restaurant.

 My first expectations of the place werent much.
 It came across as a small house which has been converted in to a restaurant, so I was hardly expecting gilts and glamour.

-Upon entering I could see they had worked well with the space.
-There is a ramp for wheelchair users and a bar located to the left which staff were standing behind ready to greet us.
+Upon entering I could see they had worked well with the little space they had.
+There is a ramp for wheelchair users and a bar located to the left.
 We were taken to our table and seated immediately.
-They have done well with the space they have, especially considering how small the establishment looks from the outside, so we were off to a good start.
+They have done well with the space, especially considering how small the establishment looks from the outside, so we were off to a good start.

-We were lucky enough to fall on one of the two nights in which the "Chef Special Night" was on.
+We were lucky enough to arrive on a "Chef Special Night".
 This gives us a selection of any starter, any main, any side, and a choice between a rice or a naan...oh, and a tea or coffee.
 This comes to a handsome price of £11.95 per person.
 So naturally we decided to take advantage of this and go for it.

 For anyone who decides to go on a night in which the promotion is not on, the photo above shows the usual prices of the curries which I think comes to a very competitive value.

 The staff were very attentive to start with.
 We ordered some papadums which came out almost immediately.
 We were pleased to see a good selection of sauces - Mango chutney, onion salad, lime pickle and red onion.
 Each was presented in white china pots and with generous portions.
 The sauces were all pretty average by none of them offended our pallet.